Azimuth1/azimuth1-website/_posts/2014-03-07-sensorbayes.md

 ## What's this all about?

 All sensors and detectors used in environmental site characterization or GeoINT have an inherent probability of detection that is based on the attributes of the sensor.
 How sensitive it is, the internal electrical noise dampening, environmental factors, and operator proficiency all lead to an uncertain result when a sensor indicates the presence of some target of interest.
 This can be generalized to any sensor or anomaly detection system, whether automated, or human driven.
-There is some chance that the system will indicate the presense of an anomaly when it doesn't really exist.
+There is some chance that the system will indicate the presence of an anomaly when it doesn't really exist.
 That is called a false positive, or a Type I error.
 This uncertainty in the results, plus the rarity of the target compounds means that even with a positive sensor response, the probability that the target is actually there can still be quite low.
-Many people find this difficult to understand, and while there are many descriptions and explanations of Bayes Theorem online, I find this calculator lets you explore different settings of your sensors and results, leading to a better undersanding of how to apply Bayes Theorem.
+Many people find this difficult to understand, and while there are many descriptions and explanations of Bayes Theorem online, I find this calculator lets you explore different settings of your sensors and results, leading to a better understanding of how to apply Bayes Theorem.
 Some good exercises to try:

 * Set a Sensor POD value of 0.5 and observe the effect this has on the Updated Probability.
 * Set a Sensor Reading to False and observe the effect this has on the Updated Probability.